 What sort of programmes are on TV?
-News is predominant, followed by current affairs, chat shows and reports.
-Genre was not considered important in early years, and while all series with more than ten programmes have had a genre applied retrospectively, other series have not, which is why a significant proportion of programmes have no series genre registered.
+News is predominant, followed by documentaries, current affairs and amusement.
 Note that programmes can have more than one genre, so the sum of the parts adds up to more than the whole.
 This means that you cannot make hard comparisons of the numbers, but they do give an indication.

 As news is so dominant, we will split the TV collection into news and non-news for further examination

 If we look at TV news over time, something strange happens.
 There are large peaks in the 60's and the start of the 90's.
 What is going on?